nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </aside>

-The section [Footnote and Endnote Backlink](#footnote-and-endnote-backlink) contains language-specific backlink texts.
+Section [5.1.6 Footnote and Endnote Backlink](#footnote-and-endnote-backlink) contains language-specific backlink texts.
 Unless other instructions are given by the Ordering Agency, these texts are to be used, based on the language of the publication.
 Note that the "#" character must be replaced by the number or other identifier for the note in question.

 If there is more than one note reference for a single note text, the note text must be repeated for each note reference so that there is a one-to-one relationship between note references and note texts, and all backlinks are unique.
 This may cause one or more numbers to be repeated and, if so, note texts must be marked up using [^div^] elements instead of an ordered list.